DunsScrotus/snorri/src/content/page/About.md

 ## My practice
 Sessions with me are a collaborative process of meaning making.
 This means that I don't have all the answers -- you are the best authority on your own life!
 My job is to work with you to find what resonates with your experience and supports your self-understanding, keeping what is helpful and discarding what isn't.
 Your interpretation matters most, and I encourage you to let me know when you disagree with one of my interpretations or have a different interpretation.
 The dialogue that shapes a reading is often the most rewarding part, so trust yourself first and foremost! (◡‿◡✿)

 My lineage is mostly based in [Ancient Hellenistic](https://www.hellenisticastrology.com/) astrology, especially the work of [Chris Brennan](https://www.chrisbrennanastrologer.com/).
 This means your chart may be different from services that focus on modern systems, such as Co-Star.
-I have found that Hellenistic systems and techniques$^1$ provide more accurate and comprehensive readings, especially for dividing the life into thematic chapters and assessing planetary influence.
+I have found that Hellenistic systems and techniques provide more accurate and comprehensive readings, especially for dividing the life into thematic chapters and assessing planetary influence.
 I am also deeply indebted to the writing of [Alice Sparkly Kat](https://www.alicesparklykat.com/postcolonialastrology/), and aspire for my astrology to work in service of those struggling for liberatory futures.

 My readings use the whole sign house system, the tropical zodiac, and a mix of traditional and modern house significations.
 I also make heavy use of zodiacal releasing, annual profections, and the master of the nativity.